 - Set the contractor up for success.
 Make sure they’re put into situations where s/he has the opportunity to succeed (i.e., don’t throw them in that briar patch because you don’t want to deal with it!).

 - Share times when you or other team members will not be available (vacation, holidays, conferences, etc.) so they know when they can’t get assistance.

-- Invite the subcontractor into your project management and time-tracking software, and give instructions on your policies for its use.
+- Invite the subcontractor into your project management and time-tracking software, and give instructions on your policies for how to use it.

-- Invite the subcontractor into your Slack/chat, if you use it.
+- Invite the subcontractor into your Slack or other chat tools if you use them.

 - If you have a product (and the subcontractor will work on it or with it as a base), walk the subcontractor through it in detail.

 - Explain your QC process.

-- Clearly define any scope of work the subcontractor is expected to fulfill by project.
+- Clearly define any scope of work the subcontractor is expected to fulfill per project.
 Include the deadlines/timelines and any budgetary requirements.
 Be sure to include all the contact information for all the people involved in each project, especially the project manager and technical lead.
 Additionally, explain any confidentiality/security rules (i.e., is HIPPA a problem, etc.) applicable to the specific client work.

 - Provide access to/documentation for license keys, access points, and files (licenses, VPN, servers, etc.).